jotavare/42-resources/README.md

 ### **Others**

-Resources of no particular order but that I feel you should know.
+Resources of no particular order but that you should know.

 | Website | Description | Source |
 | :------ | :---------- | :----- |